cha2812/Analysing-Medical-Records-using-Pivot-Tables/README.md

 ## Conclusion
-Carrying out this analysis was made so easy with the use of Pivot Table.
-From
+This is my fourth data analysis task using data to tell a story.
+Carrying out this analysis was made so easy with the use of the Pivot Table.
+As long as you know which field name to put into the Filters, Columns, Rows and Values.